IgniteUI/indigo-design-docfx/en/style/styling-overview.md

 - ↳ Elevation
 - ↳ Illustrations

-The listed pages are located under the `🧱 Foundation` page. Тhe Colors and Elevations exist as `Color Styles` and `Effect Styles`, while Typography is defined as `Text Styles`, which allows you to quickly change the theme for any given design we have created with the **Indigo.Design System**.
+The listed pages are located under the `🧱 Foundation` page. Тhe Colors and Elevations exist as `Color styles` and `Effect styles`, while Typography is defined as `Text styles`, which allows you to quickly change the theme for any given design we have created with the **Indigo.Design System**.

 ## Styling in Sketch